Preschool Impact Grant Atlanta Braves Foundation Impact Grant

 - SETS Flyer

 - The Corporate Classroom program has been developed to give young adults ages 18-21 the opportunity to develop marketable vocational skills through job immersion.
 Corporate Classroom students start off as supervised, unpaid interns in Cobb County School District location.
 Locations used in the past include, the Central Office, Kennesaw Warehouse, Transportation Office, Financial Services Office, and Human Resources.
-As interns’ vocational skills increase, they are allowed greater independence and less full time supervision from a teacher.
-They are also provided the opportunity to continue their internships in businesses matched to their skills and interests.
+As interns’ vocational skills increase, they are allowed greater independence and less full-time supervision from a teacher.

 Please use the links below to explore post-secondary education and training options.